Karkar language

-The Karkar language, also known as Yuri, is the sole Eastern Pauwasi language of Papua New Guinea.
+Karkar, also known as Yuri, is the sole Eastern Pauwasi language of Papua New Guinea.
 There are about a thousand speakers along the Indonesian border spoken in Green River Rural LLG, Sandaun Province.

 Classification

 Karkar-Yuri is not related to any other language in Papua New Guinea, and was therefore long thought to be a language isolate.
 This is the position of Wurm (1983), Foley (1986), and Ross (2005).
 However, Timothy Usher noticed that it is transparently related to the Pauwasi languages across the border in Indonesia.
 Indeed, it may even form a dialect continuum with the Eastern Pauwasi language Emem.
 This was foreshadowed in non-linguistic literature: a 1940 map shows the 'Enam' (Emem)–speaking area as including the Karkar territory in PNG, and the anthropologist Hanns Peter knew that the Karkar dialect continuum continued across the border into Emem territory.

 Pauwasi cognates

 Cognates between Karkar-Yuri and the Pauwasi family (Tebi and Zorop languages) listed by Foley (2018):